Instructions for Abstract Submission

 - Click “Validate.”
 This will ensure that mandatory fields are filled in, you have not exceeded the character limit, and the abstract is assigned to a collection.
 Be sure to finish this step, even if you and your co-authors are not finished writing or reviewing your submission.

 - When you are ready to submit your abstract, click “Submit for Technical Review.”
 This will send the manuscript to the organizers of your session, who will review it for relevance.
 You will receive an auto-generated confirmation email (do not send email responses to this address; if you have questions, email firstname.lastname@example.org) and the status of the manuscript will say in pre-submission review.
 You may see the work of various technical editors suggesting changes to be made or making comments on your abstract, but you will only able to view, not edit your submission while it is in pre-submission review.
 Wait until you receive official notice that feedback has been requested (see #11)–do not ask technical editors to make changes.

-- Once the abstract is approved, the ‘Submit to the journal’ button becomes visible in the ARPHA Writing Tool.
+- Once the abstract is approved, the ‘Submit to the journal’ button becomes visible (if you do not see this button, this might be why) in the ARPHA Writing Tool.
 Before clicking on it, double check that the name of the person making the presentation at Biodiversity_Next is correct (should only be the name, preferably as listed as an author).
 Next, click the validate button first to make sure there are no lingering issues https://arpha.pensoft.net/tips/Finalise-a-Manuscript.
 You will not be able to submit the abstract if any issues are outstanding.
+Click on the blue text for each issue to resolve it.
+A successful validation will only show the number of characters in your abstract.
 Any last changes need to be made now, before you click the submit button.
-When you are ready to submit your abstract for publication, click the ‘Submit to the journal’ button and go through a checklist of submission steps.
+When you are ready to submit your abstract for publication, click the ‘Submit to the journal’ button then go through the (long) checklist of submission steps.